The Best Books for Parenting ADHD

 I read a lot of parenting books – or rather START a lot.
 I finish few because I’m a tough critic and most parenting books give advice that doesn’t quite work with my kids.
-This post contains what I consider to be The Best ADHD books for Parents.
+This post contains what I consider to be The Best books for Parenting ADHD.

 These ideas were quite revolutionary as our therapists up until this point had solely been addressing behaviors.
 You can imagine how that had gone – years of therapy with very little benefit.